Math at Tandon

 - Have completed an NYU CAS MATH-UA Calculus course with a grade of C or above

-- Have taken calculus course(s) at another university that have been evaluated and approved as equivalent for transfer credit
+- Have taken calculus course(s) at another university that have been evaluated as equivalent and approved to receive transfer credits

 * If you qualify based on exam scores, official copies of your AP, A-level, or IB score must be sent to the NYU Admissions Office as soon as possible in order to waive the MaDE requirement.
 In order for you to get college credit for your AP work, please request that the College Board send your Advanced Placement scores to NYU (CEEB: 2562).